 - Black ink on white or light paper.

 - No reverse type (white printing on a black background).

 - If your address appears inside a window, make sure there is at least 1/8-inch clearance around the address.
 Sometimes parts of the address slip out of view behind the window and mail processing machines can’t read the address.

 - If you are using address labels, make sure you don’t cut off any important information.
 Also make sure your labels are on straight.
 Mail processing machines have trouble reading crooked or slanted information.

 Address standardization is the pre-requisite of effective address validation.
 You need to ensure your address meets the USPS guideline before your data can be verified against the USPS.

 Address Verification or Validation – What is the Difference?

 You’ll often see the term, ‘validation and verification,’ intermixed when it comes to address data.
 The difference is more contextual than lexical.
 Data Ladder uses the term Address Verification to verify addresses against the USPS database.
 Other organizations verify addresses against billing records, driver’s licenses, bank statements, etc. That’s a completely different service and one that most companies don’t need.

 Other vendors use ‘Address Validation,‘ to do the same matching with the USPS to validate customer data.
 In the context of this guide, we’ll keep it to address verification.

-Address Verification – How to Verify Address Data with the USPS
+Address Standardization and Verification – How to Verify Address Data with the USPS